 3. Social Security Card or number.

-4. Statement from physician stating that the minor is in good health and able to perform the tasks outlined in number 1.
+4. Statement from the physician stating that the minor is in good health and able to perform the tasks outlined in number 1.
 A school physical is acceptable.
 Physician's statement or school physical must be completed within the last 90 days.

-5. Parental approval of the minor's employment is required as part of the work permit application process and shall be provided by the accompanying parent who signs the application form in the presence of the Regional Superintendent or by designee.
+5. Parental approval of the minor's employment is required as part of the work permit application process and shall be provided by the accompanying parent who signs the application form in the presence of the Regional Superintendent or by the designee.
 Parents may also attach a signed statement authorizing such employment, but this does not preclude the requirement that the parent accompanying the minor sign the application form as prescribed.